bwang63/EnKF_3D_github/README.md

 ### Step 3: Template of a job submission script

-This application uses [slurm](https://slurm.schedmd.com/) as the default workload manager with which model simulations are run on a cluster computer (see note below, if another workload manager is used).
+This application uses [Slurm](https://slurm.schedmd.com/) as the default workload manager with which model simulations are run on a cluster computer (see note below, if another workload manager is used).
-The slurm `sbatch` command requires job submission scripts which are typically cluster computer-specific, and this application requires a template job submission script, which should be named `mfiles/roms/filemanipulation/templatefiles/mpirun_<clusternamelowercase>.template`, where `<clusternamelowercase>` is the name of the cluster computer in lower case letters.
+The Slurm `sbatch` command requires job submission scripts which are typically cluster computer-specific, and this application requires a template job submission script, which should be named `mfiles/roms/filemanipulation/templatefiles/mpirun_<clusternamelowercase>.template`, where `<clusternamelowercase>` is the name of the cluster computer in lower case letters.
 Example job submission scripts are located in `mfiles/roms/filemanipulation/templatefiles/`, a simple template may look like this:
 ```
 #!/bin/bash